MicrosoftDocs/azure-devops-docs/docs/pipelines/agents/pools-queues.md

 ::: moniker range="<= tfs-2018"

-Agent pools are groups of agents that run your pipelines.
+An agent pool is a collection of agents.
 Instead of managing each [agent](agents.md) individually, you organize agents into **agent pools**.
 In TFS, pools are scoped to the entire server; so you can share an agent pool across project collections and projects.

 An **agent queue** provides access to an **agent pool** within a project.
 When you create a build or release pipeline, you specify which queue it uses.
 Queues are scoped to your project in TFS 2017 and newer, so you can only use them across build and release pipelines within a project.